tectonic-typesetting/tectonic/docs/src/v2cli/compile.md

 By default, the document is compiled in a “trusted” mode.
-This means that the calling user can request to enable certain engine features that could raise security concerns if used with untrusted input: the classic example of this being TeX's “shell-escape” functionality.
+This means that the calling user can request to enable certain engine features that could raise security concerns if used with untrusted input: the classic example of this being TeX’s “shell-escape” functionality.
 These features are *not* enabled by default, but they can be enabled on the command line; in the case of shell-escape, this is done with `-Z shell-escape`.